 DWTNCS Brazil 1 Preview: Spoiler-free notes & preview clips on the 5 matchups at Dana White Contender Series Brazil #1

 Here’s your spoiler-free preview for Dana White Tuesday Night Contender Series Brazil, Episode 1.
-The show features notable names like ex-Bellator heavyweight Augusto Sakai, UFC vet Marcio “Lyoto” Alexandre, and undefeated WMMA prospects Marina Rodriguez and Taila Santos.
-DWTNCS Brazil 1 films 8/9/2018 but will be aired on tape delay at a later date on UFC Fight Pass.
+The show features notable names like ex-Bellator heavyweight Augusto Sakai, four intriguing WMMA talents, and hot flyweight prospects Rogerio Bontorin & Gustavo Gabriel.
+DWTNCS Brazil 1 airs on Combate (Brasil) on Friday 8/24 and will be aired on tape delay at a later date on UFC Fight Pass.

 Heavyweight 265 lbs: